Not too long ago a story came across my social media account regarding a dog badly hurt at a dog park in Prince William County.

 Dog parks are high stress areas, even if we think they should be fun.
 We must remember it is not what we want that is important but what the dog feels.
 I used to go to dog parks.
 I had dogs at the time that were well suited for them.
 However, I was always watching them for signs they were not happy or if they were getting too riled up and losing self-control in play.
 It happens, they are dogs.
 Some days were not dog park days if they were having an off day.
 When this happened, we left.
 If we saw dogs behaving in ways that were concerning, we left before it could negatively impact my dogs.

 I stopped using dog parks because I was seeing too many dogs that did not belong in situations with that level of stress.
 Dog parks were becoming stressing for my dogs.
 I remember being at one park where a dog walker came with four client dogs and told people to be careful so her client dogs did not get hurt.
 I was at one when a person annouced loudly she was coming in with a dog who just came out of the shelter.
 She wanted to see how he acted with other dogs.
 (He was not happy and highly stressed).
 I watched a trainer using highly punitive training methods with client dogs at dog parks.
 I was watching too many fearful dogs and bully dogs at dog parks.
 I no longer felt comfortable with my easy-going dogs at dog parks.
 Why?
 I did not want my dogs to stop becoming easy going.
+I needed them to be safe.

 With my current dogs, I avoid dog parks unless we are the only ones there.
 Why?
 I have put too much work into my dogs over the years to have that work set back.
 Also some of my dogs are not suited for dog parks.
 Yes, I will state that.
-Two do not tolerate rude dogs, one is low confidence and one I do not want to risk her social skills as she is my demo dog when I do dog safety things.
+Two do not tolerate rude dogs, one is low confidence and one I do not want to risk her social skills being affected as she is my demo dog when I do dog safety things.
 My dogs do not need a dog park to be happy or to have needs met.

 Karen Peak is the developer of The Safe Kids/Safe Dogs Project, owner/operator of West Wind Dog Training in Prince William County.